preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 Layouts for communities
 ==========================

-Here you can work with ready made layouts for Community start pages, which can be created for any language, that can be chosen when a Page Collection for a Community is created.
+Here you can work with ready made layouts for community start pages, which can be created for any language, that can be chosen when a page collection for a Community is created.
 Here's an example of a list of layouts for communities:

 .. image:: communities-layout-612.png